spencerkraisler/spencerkraisler.github.io/_pages/about.md

-👨‍🏫 I'm a final year PhD candidate at UW Aero & Astro working with my advisor Prof. Mehran Mesbahi at the RAIN Lab
+👨‍🏫 I'm a final-year PhD candidate at UW Aero & Astro working with my advisor, Prof. Mehran Mesbahi, at the RAIN Lab.

 🧮 I love applying complex math solutions to practical engineering applications.
 My drive for pursuing a PhD in aerospace engineering is to be at the intersection of theory and application.

-📚 I'm currently working towards my PhD thesis where I am using Riemannian optimization techniques to design optimal policies.
-This bridges fields such as reinforcment learning, Riemannian geometry, and control theory.
+📚 I'm currently working towards my PhD thesis, where I am using Riemannian optimization techniques to design optimal policies.
+This bridges fields such as reinforcement learning, Riemannian geometry, and control theory.

 🤖 I also have a lot of interest and experience in edge computing, distributed optimization, machine learning, and AI.